The MathPert approach

 • Understanding.
 Knows why each step works and when to use it, so can adapt to new, exam-style questions independently.

-We teach for the third level.
-We do not just show the answer; we show where the mistake comes from, why the correct step works, and how to lay out working so marks are not lost on presentation.
+MathPert teaches for the third level.
+Not just showing the answer, but showing where the mistake comes from, why the correct step works, and how to lay out working so marks are not lost on presentation.
+That is what moves the score.

 How MathPert teaches